Specified requirements include legal and site-specific requirements and are contained in one or more of the following documents:

 The assessment criteria provide the specifications against which assessment judgements should be made.
 In most cases, knowledge can be inferred from the quality of the performances, but in other cases, knowledge and understanding will have to be tested through questioning techniques.
 Where this is required, there will be assessment criteria to specify the standard required.

-The task of the assessor is to gather sufficient evidence, of the prescribed type and quality, as specified in this unit standard, that the learner can achieve the outcomes again and again and again.
+The task of the assessor is to gather sufficient evidence, of the prescribed type and quality, as specified in this unit standard, that the candidate can achieve the outcomes again and again and again.
 This means assessors will have to judge how many repeat performances are required before they believe the performance is reproducible.

 All assessments should be conducted in line with the following well documented principles of assessment: appropriateness, fairness, manageability, integration into work or learning, validity, direct, authentic, sufficient, systematic, open and consistent.

 Even though there are less than four specific outcomes in this unit standard it represents a whole competency.
-It is NOT merely a description of tasks, jobs or procedures but it focuses on outcomes of activity.
+It is not merely a description of tasks, jobs or procedures but it focuses on outcomes of activity.
 It also has a broad application across a range of contexts as stipulated in the unit standard.

 In addition this unit standard is considered as a milestone of learning in the sector.
 It is worth recognizing in its own right, as it is attributable to and achievable by an individual.